 this is the personal website of Susannah Clark

 Cooking is my way of unwinding after work.
-These are some of the meals we cook over the course a year or two:
+These are some of the meals we have cooked over the past year or two:

 Creamed courgette, diced bacon, onions and tagliatelli, with grated cheese and crème fraiche.
 The bacon and cheese give it sufficient salt .